Skip to main content

 • How it helps: The state says it gives 100 percent assistance to qualified homeowners who are required to pay special assessments.

-• How to apply: File the Iowa Special Assessment Credit claim with your county treasurer by September 30 each year.
+• How to apply: File or mail the claim with your county treasurer on or before September 30, 2026.

 • What to gather: The assessment notice or bill, proof of household income, and disability proof if you are applying under disability rules.